-Vessel traffic services deal with managing ship traffic on marine routes, suggesting best routes for a vessel and ensuring no two vessels run into each other on congested routes.
+Vessel traffic services deal with managing ship traffic on sea routes, suggesting the best ways for a vessel and ensuring no two ships run into each other on congested routes.

-All this and much more ensures that maritime information always flows smoothly over all marine routes and ship traffic remains organized.
-As included by International Maritime Organization, Vessel Traffic Services also deal with making marine routes safer and more efficient.
+All this ensures that navigational information flows smoothly in marine routes and ship traffic remains organised.
+As included by International Maritime Organization, Vessel Traffic Services also deal with making oceanic routes safer and more efficient.

 History of Vessel Traffic Services

-Concept of VTS first came into being with increasing need for a single body to regulate ship traffic.
-As marine routes became more and more popular and populated too, number of accidents on these over worked routes went up too.
+The concept of VTS came into being with an increasing need for a single body to regulate maritime traffic.
+As marine routes became populated, the number of accidents on these overworked routes increased.
 The current form of VTS first appeared in the port of Liverpool in 1949.
 From there, it spread through Europe.

-In US, Coast Guard first took the responsibility of managing ship traffic.
-However, VTS as we know it came into existence somewhere in 1980s.
-In 1971, the Bridge to Bridge Radiotelephone Act and The Ports and Waterways Safety Act of 1972 were passed which later made way for the establishment of present day VTS.
+In 1971, the Bridge to Bridge Radiotelephone Act and The Ports and Waterways Safety Act of 1972 were passed, which later established present-day VTS.

-However, the first radar surveillance in US was established in 1950 at Long Beach, California.
-Centralized authorities like IMO maintain VTS through proper personnel and VTS zones in different parts of the world.
-Other organizations like IMPA, IFSMA, IALA, IHMA and IAPH are also part of standardized VTS protocol.
+Centralised authorities like IMO maintain VTS through proper personnel and VTS zones in different parts of the world.
+Other organisations like IMPA, IFSMA, IALA, IHMA and IAPH are also part of the standardised VTS protocol.

 Importance of Vessel Traffic Services

-Importance of Vessel Traffic services can be better understood from the functions it plays in managing ship traffic.
-The key importance of VTS is for managing vessel traffic.
-This further helps ensuring safety of ships, along with helping attain maximum traffic flow from any given route.
+The importance of Vessel Traffic services can be better understood by its functions in managing ship traffic.
+It also ensures the safety of life at sea by overlooking the safety of ships, offshore installations, sea areas and the marine environment, along with attaining maximum traffic flow from any given route.

 Types of vessel traffic services

-Vessel traffic services chiefly include devices to collect and transmit maritime information which includes traffic images.
+Vessel traffic services chiefly include devices to collect and transmit navigational information, including traffic images.
 This information is further transmitted to various vessels in a given VTS zone.
 This helps the vessels’ captains to make better navigational decisions and decide their routes.
-Several devices are used for purpose of gaining and transmitting this information.
-Depending on type medium used to gain this information, VTS can be classified as:
+Several devices are used for gaining and transmitting this information.
+Depending on the type of medium used to achieve this information, VTS can be classified as:

-- Surveilled – they consist of land based sensors for attaining important marine information.
+- Surveilled – they consist of land-based sensors for attaining important marine information.
 These sensors include radars, AIS and closed circuit television sites.
-Signals from these sensors are sent to central locations where trained VTS personnel analyze the information and guides ship traffic.
+Signals from these sensors are sent to central locations where trained VTS personnel analyse the information and guide ship traffic.

-- Non Surveilled- consists of one or more reporting points at where ships notify about their identity, course, speed and other data.
-Using this data, courses of various vessels are mapped out and regulated to avoid any mishaps.
+- Non-Surveilled- consists of one or more reporting points where ships notify about their identity, course, speed and other data.
+Using this data, courses of various vessels are mapped out and regulated to avoid mishaps.

 Uniformity is attained in between surveilled and non-surveilled sensors for complete coverage of entire marine traffic.
-Hence understanding nature and working of these sensors would be of importance to any mariner.
-Here is a list of most commonly used sensing components of vessel traffic services.
+Hence, understanding these sensors’ nature and working would be important to any mariner.
+Here is a list of the most commonly used sensing components of vessel traffic services.

 1. Radar system

-It includes transmission of marine information in form of radio waves of certain frequencies.
-These frequencies can be read to determine size and speed on any incoming object to a distance of several miles.
-All vessels are equipped with radar systems which are further connected to onshore centre for transmitting information and forming a web of data.
+It includes the transmission of navigational information through radio waves of specific frequencies.
+These frequencies can be read to determine the size and speed of any incoming object to a distance of several miles.
+All vessels are equipped with radar systems which are further connected to the onshore centre for transmitting information and forming a web of data.

-It stands for Automatic Identification System and helps in improving safety and efficiency of navigation.
-This system makes use of a broadcast system that helps in updating data on connected vessels automatically.
-This is a speedy system which can update information ever two seconds.
-Self Organizing Time Division Multiple Access (SOTDMA) technology is used to handle and transport such huge amount data at such high speeds.
+It stands for Automatic Identification System and helps improve the safety and efficiency of navigation.
+This system makes use of a broadcast system that allows for updating data on connected vessels automatically.
+This is a speedy system which can update information every two seconds.
+Self-organising Time Division Multiple Access (SOTDMA) technology handles and transports large amounts of data at high speeds.

 3. Radio direction finder

-As the name suggest, this component of VTS helps in obtaining maritime information that will help to locate direction from which radio frequencies are coming.
-This device particularly helps in acting like a vessel finder.
+As the name suggests, this component of VTS helps to obtain maritime information that will help locate the direction from which radio frequencies are coming.
+This device mainly helps in acting like a vessel finder.

 Vessel traffic services are used for the sole purpose of making all ship routes safer and more efficient.
 With trained personnel, this take becomes easier and makes marine routes safer.